Skip to main content

 Ebbinghaus' "forgetting curve" was shown to closely match how often words are used in society.
 The recurrence of words found in headlines of The New York Times declined at a rate of 15% over 100 days and implied that human brains naturally tune their processes to the world around us.

 The stock market "flash crash" of May 6, 2010 was caused by an "information cascade."
 When one person does something different, then other people follow suit, assuming that the first person knows something they don't.
-This behavior causes people to panic buy or exhibit mob behavior.
+This behaviour causes people to panic buy or exhibit mob behaviour.

 Sociologist Barry Glassner noted that murders in the United States declined by 20% throughout the 1990s, and yet the mention of gun violence on American news increased by 600%.
 An information cascade can be caused more by public information than private information.